microsoft/MixedRealityToolkit-Unity/Documentation/Tools/HolographicRemoting.md

 ## Connecting to the HoloLens with USB cable

 USB cable connection gives better rendering quality and stability.
-To use USB cable connection, disconnect from Wi-Fi in HoloLens' Settings and launch Holographic Remoting Player app.
-It will display an IP address starts with 169.
+To use USB cable connection, disconnect from the HoloLens from Wi-Fi in HoloLens's Settings and launch Holographic Remoting Player app.
+It will display an IP address that starts with 169.
 Use this IP address in Unity's Holographic Emulation setting to connect.
-Once you identified the IP address for USB cable, you can connect to Wi-Fi again.
+Once the IP address for USB cable has been identified, it is safe to connect the HoloLens to Wi-Fi again.

 ## Starting a remoting session